The European Gaming and Betting Association (EGBA) is taking proactive steps to secure greater consumer protection for online gambling consumers.

-The trade group said this weekend that because each EU member state has its own rules regarding online betting, the safety of players is sometimes jeopardized.
+The trade group said that because each EU member state has its own rules regarding online betting, the safety of players is sometimes jeopardized.

 As European policy stands now, all gambling-related disputes are forwarded by the Court of Justice of the European Union to be handled independently by national courts.

 Present numbers show that online gambling makes up over 20% of Europe’s overall gambling market, and this number is only set to increase with the growth of mobile technology.
 EGBA says that now, more than ever, it is imperative to have equal protections in place across the entire continent.

 EGBA General Manager Maarten Haijer questioned the reason why, in 2019, online gamblers living in one member country should be less protected than those living in another.

 “That’s why EGBA is calling for common EU rules and better regulatory cooperation to ensure a more consistent and better standard of protection for all Europe’s online gamblers,” said Haijer.

 EGBA Suggests Common Rule Book

 EGBA believes the best solution is the creation of a common rule book of online gambling regulations.
 The idea was advanced in March 2019, with the proposal repeated last week ahead of the European elections.

 According to the group, most of the current regulations governing online gambling in Europe exist at a national level.
 More attention needs to be focused on cross-border activity, it suggested.